Jim Levy was one of the most notorious gunmen in the Old West, known for challenging other shooters to a duel.

 Michael Casey shot a man named Tom Gasson, wounding him severely.
 Lying on his deathbed, Gasson bequeathed $5,000 to the man who would avenge his death.
-At the coroner’s inquest, Casey said that the killing had been in self-defense.
-But, Levy testified that he had seen it happen and that Casey had fired the first shot.
+At the coroner’s inquest, Casey said the killing had been in self-defense.
+But Levy testified that he had seen it happen and that Casey had fired the first shot.

-Afterwards, Casey tracked down Levy at a local store and challenged the unarmed miner to a gunfight.
+Afterward, Casey tracked down Levy at a local store and challenged the unarmed miner to a gunfight.
 Accepting the challenge, Levy rushed off to obtain a weapon and returned a short while later.
 In the alley behind the store, the two squared off.
 Levy called to Casey, then opened fire, grazing Casey’s skull with his bullet.
 When Casey dived at Levy, Jim fired again, hitting his opponent in the neck.
 As the wounded man began to fall, Levy hit him over the head with his revolver.
 In the meantime, a cohort of Casey’s shot Levy in the jaw before running away.
 Though terribly disfigured and losing several teeth, Levy survived and was arrested for Casey’s murder.
 However, he was acquitted and released.
 He also collected on Gasson’s deathbed bequest of $5,000.